 Off-payroll working laws, known as IR35, have had a lot of publicity in recent months, with a few key challenges in the public sector.
 Last March, TV presenter Lorraine Kelly defeated HMRC at her tax tribunal after successfully appealing her tax bill of £1.2 million.
 Presenter Kaye Adams won a similar appeal for her tax bill of £124,000 in April.
 Most recently, Helen Fospero won her case at the tax tribunal over an £80,000 tax bill when she was working as a guest TV presenter on a contract basis for ITV.

 However, in September 2019, HMRC won a First Tier Tribunal case concerning the employment status of three BBC presenters who used personal service companies.
 With great confusion over the legislation, we take a look at what IR35 is and who it will affect.

 What is IR35?

-As announced by Philip Hammond in the 2018 Autumn Budget, IR35 will be extended to the private sector from 6 April 2020.
-These new rules will change the way consultants and contractors working for medium or large businesses are classified for payroll purposes.
+As announced by Philip Hammond in the 2018 Autumn Budget, IR35 will be extended to the private sector from 6 April 2021.
+The new rules will change the way consultants and contractors working for medium or large businesses are classified for payroll purposes.

 A medium or large business is defined as: